ANSSI-FR/rust-guide/src/en/libraries.md

 <div class="reco" id="LIBS-AUDIT" type="Rule" title="Check for security vulnerabilities report on dependencies (cargo-audit)">

-The `cargo-audit` tool must be used to check for known vulnerabilities in dependencies.
+The `cargo-audit` tool MUST be used to check for known vulnerabilities in dependencies.

 </div>